Use a ladder stitch to close a seam invisibly!

 - Knot the thread by winding it around the needle a couple times and pulling the knot close to the fabric.
 Then push the needle through the fabric as if you’re taking one more stitch.
 Bring the needle out and cut the thread close to the fabric, and pull the tail inside the fabric to bury it.

 This stitch gives a great finish on collars (and also works great to close up pillows, bean bags and the like).
-To do this, you need two pieces of fabric with their seam allowances folded in towards each other.
+To do an invisible stitch, you need two pieces of fabric with their seam allowances folded in towards each other.
 Start by hiding your knot in a seam allowance.
 Then, take a stitch in the seam allowance parallel to the fold or the stitching line (as in the picture below).